Chaucke/AB-Game/README.md

 After that the last 2 Players will play.
 After that you start again and this will continue until the win conditions or lose conditions are fulfilled.

+important at the Start:
+You have to choose a or b and then the actually Round will beginn and you can enter you real choice.